-We have audited the parent company financial statements of AorTech International Plc for the year ended 31 March 2015 which comprise the parent company balance sheet and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+We have audited the parent company financial statements of AorTech International Plc for the year ended 31 March 2016 which comprise the parent company balance sheet, the parent company statement of changes in equity and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 101 'Reduced Disclosure Framework'.